Surfing teaches patience, mindfulness, courage and persistence, often without the surfer realising that they are developing essential life skills.

-From a subversive subculture in the sixties, surfing has gone mainstream, and has even found success as an effective form of therapy.
+From a subversive subculture in the sixties, surfing went mainstream, and found success as an effective form of therapy.

 When an individual begins surfing, elusive highs are sparingly interspersed between tenuous struggles, sometimes for survival.
 Like most sports that take place in nature, surfing teaches resilience.
 Beyond the fact that simply being near the ocean can make you feel calmer and more creative, the mechanics of the surfing experience provide a range of other benefits.

-Researchers have identified surfing as a gateway to flow state awareness, providing fast access to experiences of ‘ecstasis’, which, instead of being a thought or emotion, is, instead, the lack of both.
+Researchers have identified surfing as a gateway to flow state, providing fast access to experiences of ‘ecstasis’, which, instead of being a thought or emotion, is, instead, the lack of both.
 The practitioner feels selfless, timeless, effortless and rich.

 1977 surfing world champion, Shaun Tomson, agrees when he says, “Surfing is all about uncertainty.
 That feeling of taking a risk, that leap of faith every time I jump into the ocean, that paddle out among things unseen — all of these make surfing very special.”

-The combination of challenge, independence and freedom make surfing an ideal treatment for sufferers of PTSD, and excellent results have been achieved by combat veterans using surf therapy both in the UK and USA.
+The combination of challenge, independence and freedom make surfing an ideal treatment for sufferers of PTSD, and excellent results have been achieved by combat veterans using surf therapy both in the UK, USA and New Zealand.

 In surfing, big waves are less scary when you’ve developed a foundation of skill and practice to underpin high performance.
 Deliberate, consistent practice enables fearless pursuit of flow.